 Software Licence: A legal instrument governing software use or redistribution; the UK spelling for the noun is “licence.”
 “License” is used within licence names.

-Strong Copyleft: A licensing model that requires derivative works to adhere to original work’s licence terms.
+Strong Copyleft: A licensing model that requires derivative works to adhere to the original work’s licence terms.

 Weak Copyleft: A licensing model that allows linking with other software licensed under different terms, providing more flexibility than strong copyleft licences.